Uptime logo

 Introduction

-Parents want all the good things in life for their kids, like health, wealth, and happiness.
+Parents want their children to experience all of the good things in life, including health, wealth, and happiness.

-People of all ages can best cope with life when they remain open to its challenges and opportunities.
+The key is to adopt a 'yes' attitude.
+Rather than being defensive or resistant, people of all ages will be able to cope with life better when they remain open to its challenges and opportunities.

-In The Yes Brain, mental health professionals Daniel J. Siegel and Tina Payne Bryson provide thoughtful ways for promoting the 'yes' qualities of balance, resilience, insight, and empathy in kids.
+In The Yes Brain, mental health professionals Daniel J. Siegel and Tina Payne Bryson provide thoughtful ways to promote the 'yes' qualities of balance, resilience, insight, and empathy in children.

 Here are the 3 key insights from this Hack